nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    * _**general guidance on usage:** for the moment, just do the best you can by picking through the given CVs; leave blank CV-field values for any records that wind up causing you any sort of trouble._
-      * `#c2m2-internal-note: See the wish list (just below) for initial notes on improving the engineering solutions for this topic after the demo.
+      * `#c2m2-internal-note: See the wish list (two bullets below) for initial notes on improving the engineering solutions for this topic after the demo.
 Too many important issues remain to be studied, argued, decided, implemented and tested for us to make CV management more than a quick and intellectually unsatisfying kludge and still meet our June development